SerahSoltani/Top-Deep-Learning-Interview-Questions-and-Answers/README.md

 Neural Networks replicate the way humans learn, inspired by how the neurons in our brains fire, only much simpler.
 The most common Neural Networks consist of three network layers:

-1. An input layer A hidden layer (this is the most important layer where feature extraction takes place, and adjustments are made to train faster and function better)
+1. An input layer

+2. A hidden layer (this is the most important layer where feature extraction takes place, and adjustments are made to train faster and function better)

-2. An output layer Each sheet contains neurons called “nodes,” performing various operations.
-Neural Networks are used in deep learning algorithms like CNN, RNN, GAN, etc.
+3. An output layer

 ### 3. What Is a Multi-layer Perceptron(MLP)?
 As in Neural Networks, MLPs have an input layer, a hidden layer, and an output layer.
 It has the same structure as a single layer perceptron with one or more hidden layers.
 A single layer perceptron can classify only linear separable classes with binary output (0,1), but MLP can classify nonlinear classes.